 For the seven-month journey, twenty years of living and working in the International Space Station (ISS) has reassured scientists about the dangers posed by radiation and by weightlessness, such as muscle atrophy.

 The body does not emerge unscathed, but the risks are deemed acceptable.

 Then there is the stay on Mars itself, which would last 15 months so that the planets are once more on the same side of the Sun.

-The surface temperature will average minus-63°C, and although radiation is a factor, suits and shelters exist that would shield astronauts.
+The surface temperature will average -63 degrees Celsius, and though radiation is a factor, suits and shelters exist that would shield astronauts.

 In case of medical emergencies, distance would make an evacuation impossible.

 What mishaps should astronauts anticipate?

 First of all fractures, but plaster casts would often suffice, says Dan Buckland, an engineer and emergency room doctor at Duke University, who is developing a robotic intravenous needle with support from NASA.

 Diarrhoea, kidney stones and appendicitis are generally treatable, except for 30 percent of appendicitis cases which must be operated and could therefore be fatal.

 With extensive screening of astronauts’ genetics and family history, you can greatly reduce the probability of having a crew member who develops cancer over the course of a three-year mission.